 PITTSBURGH, PA. - "A lawn chair would win 85% in the neighborhood," joked one local Democratic activist about the site of Kamala's rally at Carnegie Mellon University.
 The elite university sits in one of the most diverse and multicultural neighborhoods in Pittsburgh’s eclectic East End.

-As Kamala's motorcade passed campus, over 400 CMU students, a large percentage of whom were Asian, gathered on the side of Forbes Avenue and let out hoots and hollers for Kamala.
+As Kamala's motorcade passed campus, over 400 CMU students, largely Asian and Asian-American students, gathered on the side of Forbes Avenue and let out hoots and hollers for Kamala.

 In my nearly 40 years as an East End native, I have traveled across Forbes Avenue thousands of times and had never seen a scene like that.
 Across Pittsburgh, activists are also reporting unusual scenes.